 1. Start the Season with a Holiday Bucket List

 Right after Thanksgiving, it’s time to bring in the Christmas spirit!
-Start off by making a list of things to enjoy as a couple during the whole month of December.
+Start off by making a list of holiday-themed things to enjoy as a couple during the whole month of December.

 Make sure to add some of the Christmas traditions for couples below to your list!